zx80/flask-simple-auth/README.md

 ### `authorize` Decorator

-The decorator expects a list or possibly one group identifier.
+The decorator expects a list of identifiers, which are typically names or numbers.
-A group identifier can be either a name or a number.
 When several groups are specified, any will allow the operation to proceed.

 ```Python